South Norfolk (UK Parliament constituency): Boundaries and boundary changes

 These areas combined to produce a somewhat more urban constituency than before.
 Thetford was transferred from South West Norfolk and the Rural District of Loddon regained from the abolished Eastern Division.
-The (combined) Rural District of Forehoe and Henstead was transferred to the new County Constituency of Central Norfolk.
+The (combined) Rural District of Forehoe and Henstead was transferred to the new constituency of Central Norfolk, but Wymondham (which had been created as a separate Urban District in 1935) was retained.